jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 These columns can be grouped into different tables based on their relationships.

 ### Step 2: Plan the Database Structure
-After examining the data, the next step is to create a robust relational database plan that allows for scalability and detailes tracking.
+After examining the data, the next step is to create a robust relational database plan that allows for scalability and detailed tracking.
 Looking at the following image we can base our tables on this:
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/c770f742-dfb8-4e67-8d7b-f1b19a89d8bf)
 Based on our requirements, the following tables are proposed:
 1. `Products` Table: This table will serve as the central repository for all products sold by Greenspot Grocer.
 Initially using `item num`, this column has been renamed to `item_id` for standardisation.
 The table will include: